MasterCloudApps-Projects/iss-payment-service/README.md

 This is a spring boot project that exposes different endpoints and data can be persisted in postgresql database.

-In the Integration Tests, the Testcontainers Java library is used for starting postgresql in a docker container.
+In the Integration Tests, the Testcontainers Java library is used for starting postgresql and kafka in a docker container.

 ## How to run Application

-#### Option 1:
 Running application from command line using Docker, this is the cleanest way.
 In order for this approach to work, of course, you need to have Docker installed in your local environment.